10 Halloween Costumes to Show Off Your Bisexuality

 Photo credit: Pexels/cottonbro

-With Halloween coming up it's a good opportunity to embrace your bi fabulousness and dress up as a famous bisexual figure, real or imagined.
-Here are some suggestions to get you started.
+With Halloween right around the corner, now is the perfect opportunity to embrace your bi fabulousness and dress up as a famous bi figure, whether from history or fiction.
+Here are some suggestions to get you started!

 Julie D’Aubigny lying on a couch smiling with her fencing outfit and sword, looking in front of her.

-With the current fad for Regency dress and royalcore why not come as everyone's favorite swashbuckling opera singer.
-Julie D'Aubigny fought and bedded her way across France, burning down a nunnery to rescue her girlfriend in the process, before embarking on an operatic career — where she kept dueling disrespectful men who harassed her female colleagues.
-To nail that Julie look, invest in a poet shirt and a pair of very tight trousers, or, if you're feeling elaborate, a fully-fledged 17th-century ball gown replica, but don't forget the bright colors and flashy gems if you do to really pull off those opera diva vibes.
+With the current fad for Regency dress and “royalcore”, why not come dressed as everyone's favorite swashbuckling opera singer?
+Julie d'Aubigny fought and bedded her way across France, burning down a nunnery to rescue her girlfriend in the process, all before embarking on an operatic career — where she kept dueling disrespectful men who harassed her female colleagues.
+To nail that Julie look, invest in a poet shirt and a pair of very tight trousers, or, if you're feeling elaborate, a full-fledged 17th-century ball gown replica — but don't forget the bright colors and flashy gems to really pull off those opera diva vibes.

 Percy and Mary Shelley (and Lord Byron)

-For a fun couple's, or even throuple's, set of costumes the three most bisexual disasters among the Romantics can never go amiss.
-Though it's only Mary we have actual literary evidence for on the bi front, ironic as she's the one of the three most often overlooked, I dare anyone to read Byron and Shelley's letters and poetry to and about each other and tell me with a straight face that the two of them weren't at least something.
-For Percy and Byron ruffled shirts, with cravats or waistcoats if you're feeling fancy, while all Mary needs is a white regency style dress and a deeply sarcastic expression.
+For a fun couple's (or even throuple's) costumes, the three foremost bisexual disasters among the Romantics can never go amiss.
+Mary is the only one of the trio whose bisexuality is known through actual literary evidence.
+However, I dare anyone to read the letters and poetry Byron and Percy Shelley wrote to each other and tell me with a straight face that the two of them weren't at least something.
+For Percy and Byron, ruffled shirts with cravats or waistcoats if you're feeling fancy, while all Mary needs is a white Regency-style dress and a deeply sarcastic expression.

 Lord Ruthven

-Or you could skip the real people and go right to the character based on Lord Byron, and the origin of "all vampires are bisexual" trope Lord Ruthven.
-Created by his former friend Dr. Polidori, Ruthven is a barely allegorical expose on how Byron ruined lives with his penis (and how Polidori may have had some suppressed longings going on), and, like all the best vampires, is an elegant, seductive monster.
+Or you could skip the real people and go right to the character based on Lord Byron, and the origin of the "all vampires are bisexual" trope: Lord Ruthven.
+Created by his former friend, Dr. Polidori, Ruthven is a barely allegorical exposé on how Byron ruined lives with his penis (and how Polidori may have had some suppressed longings going on).
+Ruthven is also, like all the best vampires, an elegant, seductive monster.

-Take the Byron costume and add a red satin waistcoat, some eyeliner and plastic fangs.
-For a touch of the terrible humor, our people seem to be cursed with the habit of carrying about a wine glass of red liquid while making comments about how you don't drink wine (I know, I know that's Legosi's Dracula but hush, the pun adjacent nature of it makes it an appropriate touch).
+Take the Byron costume and add a red satin waistcoat, some eyeliner, and plastic fangs.
+For a touch of the terrible humor, our people seem to be cursed with the habit of carrying about a wine glass of red liquid while making comments about how they don't drink wine.
+(I know, I know, that's Legosi's Dracula, but hush, the pun-adjacent nature of it works)

-Other options here include Dracula and Jonathon Harker, who, while not canonically bi, have some real subtext going on there.
+Other options here include Dracula and Jonathon Harker, who, while not canonically bi, have some real subtext going on.

 Or really, any vampire will do.
 All vampires are bi after all.